Parton distribution functions from scalar light-front parton gas model

-In the light front parton gas model, the probability of finding a parton with longitudinal momentum fraction $x$ is given by the marginalization of the phase space distribution in Eq.~\eqref{eq:rho_LFPG_ori}.
-Explicitly, the single-particle longitudinal moment-fraction distribution of the $i$-th parton is explicitly defined as
+In the light-front parton gas model, the probability of finding a parton carrying a given longitudinal momentum fraction can be obtained by marginalizing the phase-space distribution in Eq.~\eqref{eq:rho_LFPG_ori}.
+Such single-particle longitudinal moment-fraction distribution of the $i$-th parton is explicitly defined as

 For particles of identical mass, it does not matter which longitudinal momentum fraction $x_j$ is omitted by the integrals in Eq.~\eqref{eq:def_omega_x}.
 Equation~\eqref{eq:def_omega_x} can therefore be interpreted as the definition of the PDF for all particles of mass $m_i$ in our model.
 Assuming a total number of $M$ particles are identical, grouping them together can result in $m_j = m_1$ for $2 \leq j \leq M$.
 We subsequently choose $x_1$ as the default variable of their PDFs.
 When all particles are identical, we further omit the particle label in subscripts on the left-hand side of Eq.~\eqref{eq:def_omega_x}.

 Specifically for a system of $2$ partons both of the same mass $m$, only the relative transverse momentum needs to be integrated in Eq.~\eqref{eq:def_omega_x}.
-Explicitly, we have
+After completing these integrals we have

-where the dependences on $E$ and $\mathbf{P}$ come through $u=P^+E-\overrightarrow{P}^{\perp 2}$.
-The distribution $\omega_x$ in Eq.~\eqref{eq:omega_x_N2} is independent of the volume because the coordinate space integrals factor out, which is true in the absence of coordinate space interactions.
-The theta function in Eq.~\eqref{eq:omega_x_N2} reflects that the Hamiltonian defined by Eq.~\eqref{eq:LFPG_P-_relative_momenta} is positive definite.
+where the dependence on $E$ and $\mathbf{P}$ comes through the available thermal energy $u$ defined in Eq.~\eqref{eq:def_u}.
+The distribution $\omega_x(x)$ in Eq.~\eqref{eq:omega_x_N2} is independent of the volume because the coordinate-space integrals factor out, which is true in the absence of coordinate-space interactions.
+The $\theta$-functions in Eq.~\eqref{eq:omega_x_N2} reflect that the Hamiltonian defined by Eq.~\eqref{eq:LFPG_P-_relative_momenta} is positive semi-definite.
 Since the minimum contribution to the Hamiltonian $P^-(\mathbf{q},\mathbf{p})$ from the transverse momentum $\overrightarrow{\kappa}^\perp$ is zero, the available thermal energy $u$ needs to be greater than the longitudinal part of the kinetic energy.
-In the limit of $u\rightarrow 4m^2$, Eq.~\eqref{eq:omega_x_N2} becomes $\omega_x=\delta(x-1/2)$.
-In this limit, there is no relative parton motion.
-While in the limit where $u\gg 4m^4$, the $\omega_x$ in Eq.~\eqref{eq:omega_x_N2} is reduced to ${\omega_x=6\,x(1-x)}$.
+In the limit of ${u\rightarrow 4 \, m^2}$ Eq.~\eqref{eq:omega_x_N2} becomes ${\omega_x(x)=\delta(x-1/2)}$, which indicates no relative parton motion in such a limit.
+While in the limit of ${u \gg 4 \, m^2}$, the function in Eq.~\eqref{eq:omega_x_N2} is reduced to ${\omega_x(x)=6\,x\,(1-x)}$.
 This corresponds to either massless partons or extremely high thermal energy.